xenon615/bevy_gltf_animator_helper/Readme.md

 )

 ```
-Then prease refer to example ("simple" or "basic")
+Then please look into example ("simple" or "basic")

 Assume you have
 ```